urcades/rpgchat/README.md

 ## Why?

 Basically I wanted to write up a really simple html-only chat interface where each member of the chat has RPG stats which are affected by certain types of posting.
 I have MMO-specific insights into the mechanics of "pre-social media" social internet, and have a sense that MMOs were really popular due to their being chatrooms with activities attached.

-As soon as chatrooms (and later, chat platforms... and later, social networks) and online text-based communication massively proliferated, one did not need to install a heavy game to get their socialization fix.
+As soon as chatrooms (and later, chat platforms... and later, social networks) and online text-based communication massively proliferated, one did not need to install a heavy game to get their socialization fix, and in-chat activities (including entire games) were shed over time.

+Most people are content with simple chat interfaces for communicating with people, but I've been missing communication environments where I can actively interact with other people besides speaking to them, and I'm not in the mood to install heavy multiplayer games just to communicate with people (and fight them).

+Thus RPGchat!

 ## Details